CashScript/cashscript/website/docs/guides/optimization.md

 ```
 ### 4. Avoid if-else

-Avoid if-statements if possible, instead try to "inline" them.
+Avoid if-statements when possible.
+Instead, try to "inline" them.
 This is because the compiler cannot know which branches will be taken, and therefore cannot optimise those branches as well.
-This [example](https://gitlab.com/GeneralProtocols/anyhedge/contracts/-/blob/development/contracts/v0.11/contract.cash#L128-130) from anyhedge illustrates inlining flow control:
+This [example](https://gitlab.com/GeneralProtocols/anyhedge/contracts/-/blob/development/contracts/v0.11/contract.cash#L128-130) from AnyHedge illustrates inlining flow control:

 ```solidity title="AnyHedge CashScript code"
     // do this